Reactions to the Mishima Incident: Writers and Cultural figures

-Kazumi Takahashi, who had a different ideological stance from Mishima, stated that despite that difference, "The death of a brave enemy is more sad than the death of an evil ally," and paid tribute to Mishima, saying, "If the spirit of Mishima Yukio has ears, please listen to the voice of Takahashi Kazumi 'fllinging away shiokara and weeping' (醢をくつがえして哭いている, Shiokara wo kutsugaeshite naite iru) (meaning: Even though it is impossible to bring back your life, I am weeping, flinging away the shiokara.)"
+Although Kazumi Takahashi, occupied a different ideological stance from Mishima, he remarked, "The death of a valiant enemy is far sad more than the death of an evil ally."
+Drawing upon the words describing the overwhelming grief of Confucius when he learned that his disciple Zhong You had been killed and his body minced into salt (shiokara), Takahashi offered his condolences, saying: "If Yukio Mishima’s spirit has ears to hear, then listen: Kazumi Takahashi is 'weeping, knocking over the jars of shiokara (醢をくつがえして哭いている, Shiokara wo kutsugaeshite naite iru)".
 (Note: The phrase 醢をくつがえして哭いている (Shiokara wo kutsugaeshite naite iru) comes from a legend that when Confucius informed that his disciple Zhong You had been killed, cut up and turned into a shiokara, he wept and flung away all home shiokara.
 Kazumi Takahashi used the phrase as a metaphor for grief of losing a brave defeated warrior whom he respects.)

-Shōhei Ōoka expressed his great sorrow, saying, "Wasn't there another way?
-Why did this talent have to be destroyed?"
 Taijun Takeda commented, "Mishima and I had different writing styles and opposing political views, but I have never once doubted the purity of his motives." and continued:

 A life of hard work and dedication without a moment to breathe has come to an end.
 The dust kicked up by his lonely body and soul of a long-distance runner, and his breathing soar high, and fall down above our heads.
 These are your patience, your determination, your hatred, your love, and, your howling laughter, your silence.
 These float between us, holding us down.
 It is something moral, rather than aesthetic.
-When you announced your Lectures on Immoral Education (不道徳教育講座, Fudōtoku Kyōiku Kōza), I had an intuition that "there is no way such an earnest, hard-working person could become immoral."
+When you announced your Lectures on Immoral Education (不道徳教育講座, Fudōtoku kyōiku kōza), I had an intuition that "there is no way such an earnest, hard-working person could become immoral."
 I am thinking that you were born with the innate ability to believe that a life lived without morality is not a life at all.
 "Morality" was constantly trying to bind you, like pushing aside the "beauty" that tried to make you ecstatic.